tsaoway/tsaoway.github.io/_pages/publications.md

 5. Hai Wang, Yuntao Wu, Yanbing Zhang and **Hui Cao**, “Joint frequency-elevation-azimuth estimation without pairing using L-shaped array,” *Proceedings of the IEEE International Conference on Signal Processing, Communications and Computing (ICSPCC2012)*, pp. 320 – 325, Aug.
 2012, Hong Kong.

 ---

-## Projects

-Hosted and participated in a number of projects, including national-level projects, provincial and ministerial-level projects, and enterprise-commissioned projects.